BenSt099/isosafety/README.md

 ![Static Badge](https://img.shields.io/badge/Size-%3C2%20MB-red)
 ![Static Badge](https://img.shields.io/badge/Maintained-Yes-success)

+## Documentation

+The documentation can be viewed [here](https://github.com/BenSt099/isosafety/).

+## Known Issues

+Please update to version v1.2 or make sure that this version is installed on your system.
+Version v1.1 contains a bug.

 ## Issues

-For creating an issue, please provide a detailed description [here](https://github.com/BenSt099/isosafety/issues/new?assignees=&labels=&projects=&template=general-issues.md&title=).
+In case of an issue, please provide a detailed description [here](https://github.com/BenSt099/isosafety/issues).

 ## License